Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Log Linear Neural Controlled Differential Equations

 The approximate solution is given by

 and applying an associative scan has a reduced I/O cost as only $m<n$ state-transition matrices need to be materialised in GPU memory, as discussed in Section~\ref{sec:parallel}.

-When applying the Log-ODE method to a LNCDE, the Lie brackets are calculated using the products of the linear vector fields for each channel, as opposed to the forward-mode auto-differentiated Jacobian-vector products of the vector field for Log-NCDEs.
+When applying the Log-ODE method to an LNCDE, the Lie brackets are calculated using the products of the linear vector fields for each channel, as opposed to the forward-mode auto-differentiated Jacobian-vector products of the vector field for Log-NCDEs.
 This significantly reduces the computational cost.
 For SLiCEs, the Log-ODE method is most beneficial when the linear ODE produced has the same vector field structure as the original vector fields.
 This is true for both diagonal and block-diagonal SLiCEs.
-Hence, in Section~\ref{sec:uea} and Appendix~\ref{app:uea}, we consider diagonal, block-diagonal, and dense Log-LNCDEs.